vktr274/cnn-affect-recognition/README.md

 All images were normalized to the range [0, 1] using a `Rescaling` layer with a scale of 1.0/255.
 The training data was split into training and validation sets using a 80/20 split.

 Training has been logged using [Weights & Biases](https://wandb.ai/).
 The training notebooks are available in the [`src`](./src) folder.
 The notebook [`resnet-selection-original-labels.ipynb`](./src/resnet-selection-original-labels.ipynb) contains the training of the models on the unbalanced dataset with original labels.
 The notebook [`resnet-selection-improved-labels.ipynb`](./src/resnet-selection-improved-labels.ipynb) contains the training of the models on the unbalanced dataset with improved labels.
+Please note that both of these notebooks were written prior breaking changes in our ResNet implementation and the notebooks are not up to date with the current implementation.

 The report from training with the unbalanced dataset with original labels and without any augmentation is available on Weights & Biases [here](https://api.wandb.ai/links/nsiete23/5wrwkqey).